BenediktBergmann/PCF-Controls/CheckPhoneNumberControl/README.md

 ## Improvements/New Functions
 - [ ] Optimize the check of swedish numbers.
 - [ ] Add possibility to exclude country codes.
+- [ ] Add possibility to only allow certain phone number types.
+For example: Mobile or fixed line.
 - [ ] Show indicator besides Inputfield.

 ## Used Libraries